Last Updated - 2021 August 22

 - I will soon be wearing hinged AFO braces.
 I currently can play drums for approximately 10 minutes before my hands become numb and I develop tremors.

 - My feet ‘stutter’.
-When I attempt to press a pedal there is sometimes a short lag before my foot moves.
-I can play guitar or electric bass for about 20 minutes before my fingers become numb.
+When I attempt to press a pedal there is sometimes a short lag before my foot moves. (reduced nerve conduction velocity is likely cause) I can play guitar or electric bass for about 20 minutes before my fingers become numb.
 Primarily on my plucking hand.
 Typing is difficult.
 I often miskey, place my hands incorrectly or do not press keys hard enough to actuate the switch.

 - I can type for approximately 10-20 minutes before my fingers have lost all sensation of pressure.